Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: General strategy

-One difficulty in reaching QCD~axion sensitivity is that, with currently available magnetic field strengths, LSW experiments would need to be extremely long.
-Even then, they stop gaining in sensitivity at a length scale $\sim 2\pi\omega/\ma^2$, where $\omega$ is the angular photon frequency (see \cref{sec:lsw_physics}).
-This is because the axion and the photon wave increasingly go out of phase, leading to destructive interference.
-For QCD axion masses, this effect is significant.
-While some of the above mentioned methods achieve an effective phase adjustment~\cite[e.g.][]{VanBibber:1987rq,1009.4875,1110.2180,0706.0693}, they typically do so only for a very limited mass range.
-Testing different masses would thus require scanning, which is rather time-consuming and typically requires a difficult rearrangement of the experimental setup.
-This limits the general applicability of these techniques for axion searches, but knowing the axion mass eliminates the scanning problem.
+Light-shining-through-a-wall experiments are typically not sensitive to QCD axion models since they would have to be extremely long when using currently available magnetic field strengths.
+Even then, they stop gaining in sensitivity at a length scale $\sim 2\pi\omega/\ma^2$, where $\omega$ is the angular photon frequency.
+This is because the axion and the photon wave increasingly go out of phase, leading to destructive interference and posing a major issue for QCD axion masses (see \cref{sec:lsw_physics}).

+Various modifications of the basic setup have been proposed to improve the sensitivity to larger masses and thereby in particular QCD~axion models.
+These include optical resonators~\cite{Hoogeveen:1990vq,0907.5387}, phase shift plates~\cite{0706.0693}, alternating magnet configurations~\cite{VanBibber:1987rq,1009.4875}, superconducting radio frequency cavities~\cite{1904.07245}, magnetic field profiles~\cite{1910.09973,2108.01486}, or axion magnetic resonance~\cite{2308.10925}.
+In this work, we will utilize optical resonators, since they give an overall sensitivity improvement.
+In addition we employ specific magnet configurations that allow to resonantly enhance the sensitivity across a wide range of axion masses.
+The other proposals are typically more limited in their applicability, although conducting a more careful analysis might prove beneficial (see \cref{sec:conclusions}).

+Note that the downside of resonantly enhancing the signal is a rather time-consuming, difficult re-arrangement of the setup when scanning across a range of axion masses.
+Our assumption of a haloscope discovery, and hence a precise measurement of the axion mass, eliminates this issue.